-(63) "Special Race": A race drawn by the racing secretary which pays enhanced points on the race meet licensee's purse schedule, the mutuel handle for which is included in the computations of weekly handle and weekly purses, and may have an added fixed dollar enhancement.
+(63) "Special Race": A race drawn by the racing secretary which may pay enhanced points on the race meet licensee's purse schedule, the mutuel handle for which is included in the computations of weekly handle and weekly purses, and may have an added fixed dollar enhancement.
+This race shall be designated as an "AT" race.